grapl-security/grapl/docs/development/services.md

 **Input:**
 This services receives `stdout` from other lambdas via Cloudwatch Logs.
 We subscribe only to logs that contain the reserved keyword `MONITORING|`.

-**Work:** Metric Forwarder parses these log lines - which are basically `statsd` serialized metrics - and forwards them to Cloudwatch as metrics.
+**Work:** Metric Forwarder parses these log lines - which are `statsd` serialized metrics - and forwards them to Cloudwatch as metrics.

 ### Model Plugin Deployer
 TODO